balena-io/docs/pages/learn/welcome/production-plan.md

 ### Production images

-At this point it makes sense to move from development {{ $names.os.lower }} images to full production images, ensuring that your application still runs properly without full local console access.
-You can still [access][ssh] the host OS and containers via the balena dashboard and CLI, but the production {{ $names.os.lower }} image will close all open inbound ports.
+At this point it makes sense to move from development balenaOS images to full production images, ensuring that your application still runs properly without full local console access.
+You can still [access][ssh] the host OS and containers via the balena dashboard and CLI, but the production balenaOS image will close all open inbound ports.

 For Production and Enterprise plan users who require a stable, supported release, you should choose an [ESR version][esr] of the host OS.
 An ESR version guarantees that you will only have to update the host OS on the devices at most twice a year to ensure you are on a supported version.
 You can view devices that have ESR versions of the host OS [here][esr-devices].